TonicAI/tonic_validate/README.md

 * What metrics were used for a run
 * Number of questions in a run
 * Number of questions in a benchmark
+* If the run / benchmark was created in CI/CD

 We do **NOT** track things such as the contents of the questions / answers, your scores, or any other sensitive information.
+For detecting CI/CD, we only check for common environment variables in different CI/CD environments.
+We do not log the values of these environment variables.

 We also generate a random UUID to help us figure out how many users are using the product.
 This UUID is linked to your Validate account only to help track who is using the SDK and UI at once and to get user counts.
 If you want to see how we implemented telemetry, you can do so in the `tonic_validate/utils/telemetry.py` file